FivoA/JavaRayTracing/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Set up multithreaded rendering of .png image of scene
+- [x] Multithreaded rendering of .png image of scene
-- [x] Simple Sky-Gradient
 - [x] Intersections with multiple spheres
 - [x] Lighting, Shadows, Environment-Map, and Anti-Aliasing (MSAA)
 - [x] Reflections for diffuse and metallic spheres